2021 AMC 12A Spring Problems

 Solution:

-By Vieta's formulas the six roots sum to (the negative of the coefficient) and multiply to Six positive integers with sum and product must be
+By Vieta’s formulas the six roots sum to (the negative of the coefficient) and multiply to Thus every root is a power with Since the roots have sum at least Equality holds only when every is or so the roots must be

 So the polynomial is Expanding, The coefficient of is